hydux/hydux/README.md

 export type State = ReturnType<typeof init>['state']
 ```

-This might be too much boilerplate code, but hey, we provide a type-frendly helper function!
+This might be too much boilerplate code, but hey, we provide a type-friendly helper function!
 See:

 ```ts
 // Combine all sub components's init/actions/views, auto map init commands.